'If you automatically assume that you understand someone, chances are you won't'

 Various Hors d'oeuvres will be served throughout the evening, and light refreshments will be available for all.

-Please note, that while minors are welcome to attend, they will not be permitted to consume the alcohol-based beverages available.
+Please note, that while those considered to be legal 'minors' are welcome to attend, they will not be permitted to consume the alcohol-based beverages available, regardless of parental and guardian consent.

-The event starts at exactly four o'clock post-meridian, and is expected to last until the early hours of the morning.
+The event starts at exactly four o'clock post-meridiem; and is expected to last until the early hours of the morning.

-All proceeds generated by the event will be donated to the hospital, in full.
+All proceeds generated by the event will be donated to the aforementioned hospital, in full.

-Please R.S.V.P no later than midnight ending on the 9th December 1991.
+Please R.S.V.P no later than midnight ending on the Ninth of December 1991.

 Looking forward to hearing from you,